-Oral Thrush Caused by the fungus Candida albicans, thrush can affect different parts of the body, most commonly the genitals and the mouth and throat.
-Oral thrush will typically cause white plaques in the mouth and throat.
-There may be surrounding redness.
-They are not painful.
-Risk factors include having diabetes, being on steroids (including asthma sprays containing steroid) and having dentures.
+Thrush, caused by the fungus Candida albicans, can affect different parts of the body, most commonly the genitals and the mouth and throat.
+Oral thrush typically causes white plaques in the mouth and throat, which may be surrounded by redness.
+It is not painful.

+Risk factors include having diabetes, being on steroids (including asthma sprays containing steroids) and having dentures.
 It is also more common after chemotherapy or radiotherapy and sometimes after courses of antibiotics.
-Interestingly it is estimated that the fungus may sit dormant (not causing any symptoms) in 75% of the world's population.
+Interestingly, it is estimated that the fungus may sit dormant (not causing any symptoms) in 75% of the world's population.

 Treatment is with antifungal drops or lozenges.
 Rinsing the mouth with salty water can be helpful in some cases.
-For those who have asthma, gargling with salty water after using inhalers can help prevent oral thrush.
-Many mouthwashes kill off the good bacteria in the mouth enabling thrush to grow.
+For those with asthma, gargling with salty water after inhalers can help prevent oral thrush.

+Many mouthwashes kill off the good bacteria in the mouth, enabling thrush to grow.
 Beware of excessive use of these.